THE CUTTING-EDGE SCIENCE TO TARGET CRUCIAL DRIVERS

 Our proprietary drug discovery and development engine has identified several immune drivers that have the ability to be “tuned up” or “tuned down” to modulate the immune system, either to suppress an overactive immune response in allergic inflammatory diseases or to initiate an immune response against cancer.

-Our lead inflammation drug candidate, RPT904, is a novel, subcutaneously administered, half-life extended humanized IgG1 monoclonal antibody (mAb) for the treatment of patients with food allergies, chronic spontaneous urticaria and other allergic inflammatory diseases.
-RPT904 is designed to bind free human immunoglobulin E (IgE), a key driver of allergic diseases.
-In a first-in-human healthy volunteer study, RPT904 demonstrated extended pharmacokinetics (PK) and pharmacodynamic (PD) properties compared to the first generation anti-IgE mAb omalizumab (Xolair®).
-With the extended half-life, RPT904 has the potential to be dosed every 8 to 12 weeks, compared to Xolair which is given every 2 to 4 weeks.
-RPT904 also has the potential to treat patients with high IgE and bodyweight who are currently not eligible to be treated with Xolair.
+RPT904 is a novel half-life extended monoclonal antibody (mAb) designed to bind free human immunoglobulin E (IgE) a key driver of allergic diseases.
+We plan to develop RPT904 initially as a treatment for food allergy and chronic spontaneous urticaria (CSU) and potentially other allergic inflammatory diseases in the future.
+In a first-in-human study in healthy volunteers, RPT904 demonstrated extended pharmacokinetics (PK) and pharmacodynamic (PD) properties compared to the first generation anti-IgE mAb omalizumab (Xolair®).
+With the extended half life, RPT904 has the potential to be dosed every 8 to 12 weeks, compared to every 2 to 4 weeks for omalizumab.
+RPT904 also has the potential to treat patients with high IgE or bodyweight who are currently not eligible to be treated with omalizumab.

-Our drug candidate, tivumecirnon (FLX475), targets the important cell surface receptor CCR4 (C-C Motif Chemokine Receptor 4).
-Receptors such as CCR4 bind to chemoattractant molecules called chemokines that orchestrate migration and homing of cells to specific tissues throughout the body.
+Our drug candidate tivumecirnon (FLX475), targets the important cell surface receptor CCR4 (C-C Motif Chemokine Receptor 4).
 Chemokines specific to CCR4 are secreted from allergically inflamed tissues and from tumors, but not from healthy tissues.
 Our proprietary approach is designed to prevent the recruitment of disease-promoting immune cells into inflamed tissues and tumors in order to treat allergic inflammatory diseases and cancer.

 ANTI-IGE IN INFLAMMATORY DISEASE: